nex3/perspective-el/README.md

 - `persp-sort`: Select the order in which to sort perspectives when calling `persp-switch`.
-Defaults to `'name` (alphabetical), but `'access` (by most recently accessed) and `'created` (by order created) are available.
+Defaults to `'name` (alphabetical), but `'access` (by most recently accessed), `'created` (by order created, descending) and `'oldest` (by order created, ascending) are available.
 Note that `persp-switch-by-number` is likely to be confusing when this is set to `'access`, as the numbers associated with a perspective will change all the time.
 - `persp-interactive-completion-function`: Used for prompting for a perspective name. `completing-read` is the default, with `ido-completing-read` enabled with `ido-mode`. `ivy-completing-read` is broadly compatible, but